 Imagine the following situation: You decide to make a set of tuned chimes in the form of a number of aluminum tubes of graduated lengths.
 You start by making your first chime at some reasonable length.
 When you mount it and strike it with a suitable mallet, it sounds fine, making a nice, clear note.
 You want to extend the range downward, so you cut another tube of the same diameter but a bit longer for a lower note, and it too sounds pretty good.
 But as you continue cutting longer tubes of the same diameter, you soon notice that in the longer tubes, although the notes are getting lower as expected, they aren’t as clear and strong as before.
-In addition, a higher note is becoming increasingly audible in the tone.
+In addition, an unintended higher note is becoming increasingly audible in the tone.
 As you continue downward with longer chimes, that unwanted higher note increasingly comes to dominate tone, while the intended lower note becomes more obscure and less recognizable.
 Somewhere along the line, upper note comes to dominate the ear’s pitch-sense and the ear ceases to recognize the lower tone as the defining pitch.
 Your intent to extend the range downward has hit a lower limit in which, in these longer bars, the expected lower note has been replaced in the ear’s perception by a higher overtone within the tone — one that may always have been present, but apparently was to high in pitch or too quiet to take much note of in the shorter bars.

 I expect that many makers of experimental musical instruments have either run into this very problem with chimes, or have run into a closely related version of the same problem as it manifests itself in other instrument types.
 The situation essentially is this: even though we think of a sounding body such as an aluminum chime as having a single note, such bodies actually produce several frequencies corresponding to the multiple modes of vibration that the vibrating body is capable of.
 Through an unconscious process of acoustical analysis, our ears focus on one of those modes — usually the lowest, called the fundamental — as the defining frequency on which our sense of pitch for the sound is based.
 But if the frequency associated with some other mode happens to be much more prominent than the fundamental, then the pitch-sense can become confused, and may shift.
 I’ve discussed other aspects of these phenomena here.